kl82slo/kl82slo.github.io/_posts/2026-08-17-0026 Bear With Me - From a 2007 Java Console Game to Steam.md

 Dificulty ★★☆☆☆
 <br />

-# Bear With Me - From a 2007 Java Console Game to Steam

 This one is not about MicroStrategy or Qlik.
 This is a side project I finally finished after 17 years.

 ## Where it started